← Pests

 Regional Notes

-Look for brownish or reddish-tinged foliage on true firs in late summer, particularly in the North Cascades and higher elevations of western Washington.
+Look for brownish or reddish-tinged foliage on true firs in late summer, particularly at higher elevations.
 The western spruce budworm larvae tie new shoot tips together with webbing, feeding on buds and emerging needles.
 Most common on Pacific silver fir, grand fir, and white fir.
 Affected branches and tree crowns take on a scorched appearance by August.

-For landscape trees in the Puget Sound region, this is primarily a visual concern.
+For landscape trees, this is primarily a visual concern.
 Preserve natural parasitoid populations.
 Prune lightly infested branch tips in late spring.
-Maritime climate and rainfall support recovery.
+Natural rainfall and cool temperatures support recovery.
 No pesticide applications are typically needed for ornamental trees.

 Quick Reference